 Bringing people together is something I have always loved.
-When we look back, the things that bring us joy are often connected by the same thread, and for me it is connection.
-Whether through running events and conferences, running a club for people seeking penfriends around the world, or teaching people the art of using LinkedIn to….. connect.
+When we look back, the things that bring us joy are often connected by the same thread.
+Whether through running events and conferences, running a club for people seeking penfriends around the world, or teaching people the art of using LinkedIn to….. it is all about connection.
 It is what fuels me.

 Of course, LinkedIn starts with setting up a profile to represent who you are, what you do, where you have been, where you are going and why.
 I love helping individuals express themselves through their profile to capture their essence in words and media.

 The next piece is using the platform to connect with people they have an interest in.
 I often get asked who they should connect to.
 It is important to continually grow your network, but I believe it is about building quality connections rather than going for quantity alone.
 Consider your ideal clients, employers, partners and collaborators, but also consider those who are influencers of those people.
 Reaching 2nddegree connections is a powerful way to expand your network and build relationships.

 This is the reason I had to become involved in #LinkedInLocal.
 It ticks all the boxes and allows me to do what I am born to do.

 The LinkedInLocalPerth Team

 Running events is time and energy consuming, but the reward outweighs the effort, especially when a fabulous team collaborates.
 The team includes my co-host Jo Harper, who shares my passion for bringing people together, our media partner and co-host Reg Sorrell of Online Videos Perth who captures the essence of our event, our event photographers who capture the moments, and our volunteers who welcome our guests.